Red squirrel: Cultural significance

 The red squirrel is the national mammal of Denmark.

+Red squirrels have historically been hunted both as a game animal and for their furs.
 The expression "squirrel pelt" is still widely understood there to be a reference to money.
 It has been suggested that the trade in red squirrel fur, highly prized in the medieval period and intensively traded, may have been responsible for the leprosy epidemic in medieval Europe.
 Within Great Britain, widespread leprosy is found early in East Anglia, to which many of the squirrel furs were traded, and the strain is the same as that found in modern red squirrels on Brownsea Island.

+Red squirrels are frequently valued as appealing wildlife in urban settings.
+However, they are also seen as a pest in orchards and gardens due to their habit of peeling off tree bark to feed on cambium.
+Intensive bark-stripping has caused economic damage to conifer plantations in Great Britain, particularly during high activity periods in summer.

 Full red squirrels also appear as heraldic charge, generally depicted upright and holding a nut.